sohale/sohale.github.io/pages/reinvented.md

    * "Smoother" for mouse pointer (with pose) -- (prototypical Kalman filter)

 * VVVV-like
-   * VVVV, a node-like toolkit
+   * VVVV, a node-like toolkit, but for Aaudio

 Theoretical models and models of computation: